Press release 15th December 2015

 Kent ‘mystery shoppers’ help make Huguenot Museum more dementia friendly

-Clearer directions and signage, avoiding information overload and providing dedicated headphones could all make the experience of visiting Rochester’s Huguenot Museum (1) an even more enjoyable place to visit for people who have dementia, local mystery shoppers say in a new report by research charity Rica (2).
+Clearer directions and signage, avoiding information overload and providing dedicated headphones could all make the experience of visiting Rochester’s Huguenot Museum (1) an even more enjoyable place to visit for people who have dementia, local mystery shoppers say in a new report by research charity Rica (now RiDC) (2).

 The shoppers, members of the Kent-based Dementia Engagement and Empowerment Project